 One of our major contributors has been Ann Whitmore who was brought up at 75a Histon Road with her parents, 2 aunts and 7 siblings.
 As a child her family received donations of bread and soup from St John's College which she writes about on page 17 and 18.
 The archivist at St John's explains that this was a practice probably remaining from medieval times, when it was still a hospital.
-The practice was subsequently handed over to the WRVS as part of their 'Meals on Wheels' service and Ann, without knowing about this connection, had become a volunteer with the WRVS, delivering meals on wheels in Histon.
-With thanks to the Master, Fellows and Scholars of St John's College, we are able to reproduce the recipe for 'The Poor's Soup' above that dates from the 1950s above (when they had omitted the beef!).
+The practice was subsequently handed over to the WRVS as part of their 'Meals on Wheels' service.
+Coincidentally Ann, without knowing about this connection, had become a volunteer with the WRVS when she was an adult, delivering meals on wheels in Histon.
+With thanks to the Master, Fellows and Scholars of St John's College, we are able to reproduce the recipe for 'The Poor's Soup' that dates from the 1950s (when they had omitted the beef!).

 From 'Histon - On and Off the Rails' at: https://histonandimpingtonvillagesociety.wordpress.com/.
 We are grateful to them for sending this article: